BayesWatch/cooperate/README.rst

     ["python", "main.py", "--lr", "0.2"],
   ]

-It's even possible to write this yourself in an editor, but you may want to save a backup because the original ``.json`` will be destroyed when the experiment is run.
-Creating this in Python yourself gives you much more control, and you can just regenerate the experiment schedule each time.
+It's even possible to write this yourself in an editor.
+Creating this in Python yourself gives you much more control, and you can just regenerate the experiment schedule each time you need to make a change.

 Alternatively, to create a ``.json`` file use the following command: